Concorde 002: Pattern DJs have more fun

 When we put together our guide for how to wear colors well, I devoted a section to color-coordinating multicolored patterns, where the combo might risk cacophony but, if done right, goes very hard.
 And I’ve always been drawn to other high-level Pattern DJs — like designer and Spyfriend Ellen Van Dusen, who once gave us some fantastic advice for mixing and matching throw-pillow patterns at home.

-I recently discovered another fantastic Pattern DJ: NYC-based Kassandra M. Lao Pietri, who designs a small line called Kasmaria.
+I recently discovered another fantastic Pattern DJ: NYC-based Kassandra M. Lao Pietri, who designs a small line called KasMaria.
 Her collections consist heavily of mixed-print Japanese-cotton separates, like a dress containing two differently colored plaids (below left), or cotton-linen elastic-waist pants with one skinny-indigo-striped leg and one wide-indigo-striped leg (below right).
 Excellent.

 Intrigued, I hit her up to find out more …